composewell/streaming-benchmarks/README.rst

   ./run.sh

-Note that if different optimization flags are used on different packages performance can badly suffer because of GHC inlining and specialization not working optimally.
-If you  want to be aboslutely sure that all packages and dependencies are compiled with the same optimization flags (``-O2``) use ``run.sh --pedantic``, it will install the stack snapshots in a private directory under the current directory and build them fresh with the ghc flags specified in stack.yaml.
-BE AWARE THAT THIS WILL REQUIRE 1-2 GB EXTRA DISK SPACE.
+Note that if different optimization flags are used on different packages, performance can sometimes badly suffer because of GHC inlining and specialization not working optimally.
+If you  want to be aboslutely sure that all packages and dependencies are compiled with the same optimization flags (``-O2``) use ``run.sh --pedantic``, it will install the stack snapshot in a private directory under the current directory and build them fresh with the ghc flags specified in ``stack-pedantic.yaml``.
+Be aware that this will require 1-2 GB extra disk space.

 Diagnostics
 ~~~~~~~~~~~

-If ``run.sh`` fails with an error like this:
+If for some reason ``run.sh`` fails with an error like this:

 ```
 callProcess: runInteractiveProcess: exec: does not exist (No such file or directory)
 ```

-it means that it cannot find the path to benchmarking executable.
-You will have
+it means that it cannot find the path to the benchmarking executable.
+You will
-to find it manually and edit it in ``run.sh``.
-See the comments in ``run.sh``.
+have to find it manually and edit it in ``run.sh``.
+See the comments in
+``run.sh``.

 Results
 -------